yearn/yearn-devdocs/docs/partners/introduction.md

 *) _Calculated by deducting 35% from Gross Revenue to cover operational costs._

 Estimate how your protocol's earnings with the [Profit Sharing Scenario Simulator](https://docs.google.com/spreadsheets/d/1hzgtBkuyLsX0R7t4AwCcDhw3x77UgGrVCXNfQ0CVTbE/edit?usp=sharing)

+## Eligibility

+Yearn's Partnership Program is focused on protocols which want to build on top of Yearn's products.
+We firmly believe that the value a protocol brings to the community, and our ecosystem, is more than just funds parked in a vault.
+To this end, we work closely with our partners to integrate and form a mutually beneficial relationship to add value to both protocols.